tlow92/blue-iris-telegram-bot/README.md

 3. Use npm install inside project folder to install all the dependencies
 4. Fill out the conf.json file with your settings
 5. Use npm start to start the telegram bot
+6. Send a message containing /start to the bot in Telegram
+7. Copy the chat id in the NodeJS command line into the `ALLOWED_USER` section in conf.json e.g. `"ALLOWED_USER": [11111111]`